-The Company is expected to continue to grow through acquisitions.
 The Company may experience difficulties in integrating an acquired business into the existing operations, including but not limited to integrating administrative functions, financial reporting, operational and information systems, improvements in operational effectiveness, standardization of controls, policies and procedures and recognizing the synergistic opportunities of the combined entity.
 The success of the integration also depends on the ability to retain key employees of the acquired company.